hoangsonww/Collabify-Project-Manager/README.md

 - **Database Integration:** MongoDB is used for data storage, ensuring reliable and scalable data management.

-- **User Roles:** Role-Based Access Control (RBAC) allows for different permissions based on user roles, enhancing security and collaboration.
+- **User Roles:** Role-Based Access Control (RBAC) allows for different permissions based on user roles, enhancing security and collaboration within teams.

 - **User-Friendly Interface:** The application is designed to be intuitive and easy to navigate, making it accessible for users of all skill levels.